 Well, knowledge is a fine thing, and mother Eve thought so; but she smarted so severely for hers, that most of her daughters have been afraid of it since.Abigail Adams (1744 – 1818)

-The perceptions of women from their representation in late-medieval art (1300 – 1500) suggest identities, carefully crafted and delivered by those governing society.
-The church and patriarchy held it’s domination, meaning that a woman’s place was inherently subordinate and defined by the characteristics of her sexuality.
-These suppositions were imposed on those whose views were authoritative – by word of God, or, as was the case in many instances, by word of Man.
+Perceptions of women from their representation in late-medieval art (1300 – 1500) suggest one-dimensional identities, carefully crafted and delivered by those governing society.
+The church and patriarchy held dominion, meaning that a woman’s place was inherently subordinate and defined by the characteristics of her sexuality.
+These suppositions were imposed by those whose views were authoritative – by word of God, or, as was the case in many instances, by word of Man.
 A woman’s position in art can therefore be read as a reflection in ink on paper or from chisel to stone – a reflection of her status as it was seen through existing models of female behaviour, such as those ascertained from the Bible, and how these were interoperated.
-Consequently, it became a world of Marys and Marthas with women in art occupying spaces of moral education: To uphold virtue or warn against vice.
+Consequently, it became a world of Marys and Marthas with women in art occupying spaces of moral education: to uphold virtue or warn against vice.

 It wasn’t a great time to be a woman.
 We’ve got St. Bernard of Clairvaux in one corner, wildly gesticulating no doubt, delivering some truly delightful sermons: